 The majority of these overabundant populations are in Victoria, yet the overall Victorian koala population is still declining at a rate of 14% – which suggests severe declines in the rest of Victoria.
 Our own research in the You Yangs has shown up to 46% decline over 10 years.

 The truth is that koalas are on a path to extinction, but we still have time to act to save them.
-Coming on a 3 day Great Ocean Road tour helps them by supporting our research.
+Help us help them by coming on our 21 or 15 day Maximum Wildlife tour, 4 day Wildlife Journey, 3 day Great Ocean Road or Sunset Koalas & Kangaroos tour – or recommend to your friends.

 (4) The 5 – 6 overabundant koala populations:

 - Portland/south western VIC

 - Kangaroo Island, SA